pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/README.md

 # LUCI

-LUCI is an ensemble of services that work together to run large scale CI (continuous integration) infrastructure to get results in *O(1)*.
-It is used by the [Chromium project](http://www.chromium.org).
+LUCI is an ensamble of services that wrk together to run large scale CI (continuus integration) infrastructure to get results in *O(1)*.
+It is usd by the [Chromium project](http://www.chromium.org).

 See [appengine/](appengine) for the services provided.

 ## Overview